 Janome has been innovating household, and commercial sewing for 90 years.
-In fact, the name “Janome” means “eye of the snake” in Japanese.
-The public coined this name after they did away with old-fashioned “shuttle” bobbins and replaced them with the round metal bobbins used to this day.
+It all starts with the name!
+“Janome” means “eye of the snake” in Japanese.
+The company earned this this name after they did away with old-fashioned “shuttle” bobbins and replaced them with the round metal bobbins used by every company on the market to this day!

-This guide will introduce you to all our favorite Janome models.
-We’ll talk about the differences between the company’s offerings and those of competing brands, and help you get a sense as to whether your new machine should come from this classic manufacturer!
+This guide will introduce you to all our favorite models from this innovative company.
+We’ll talk about the differences between the company’s offerings and those of competing brands, and help you get a sense as to whether you should shop Janome for your new machine!

 First, take a quick look at our current most popular recommendations: